Howard and Costello manufactured the world’s biggest property bubble!

 Of course, when the bubble bursts Howard and Costello will be well out of the picture.
 How could they have possibly been responsible for it?

-Just take a peep at the bubble developed under the ‘excellent’ economic management of John Howard and Peter Costello:-
+Take a peep at the bubble allowed to develop under the ‘excellent’ economic management of John Howard and Peter Costello:-